How to Buy a Paddle Board

 - Perfect choice for those who love to go fishing, but don’t want to invest in a boat or kayak

-- Fishing SUPs have the most volume, so you can stay high and dry out of the water
+- Fishing SUPs have the most volume, so you and your gear can stay high and dry out of the water

 - Pre-installed scotty mounts let you personalize your fishing experience and having the option to add rod holders, fish finders and anything you need for your expedition

-- Designed for yoga, flatwater paddling and any fitness related exercise
+- The paddle board shape is designed for yoga, flatwater paddling and any fitness related exercise

 - Expansive deck pad gives ample room for yoga

-Beginner paddlers will usually want a board with more volume because this provides additional stability and can support more weight.
+Beginner paddlers will usually want a board with more volume as well as thickness because this provides additional stability and can support more weight.
 As your skill, balance and strength improves, you can downsize to a board with less volume.
 By then, your older board will be great for friends and family to use!

 - When it comes down to performance, epoxy boards surpass inflatables – for now, at least..